-11 These members are NYSE equities floor brokers and Designated Market Makers and NYSE American options market makers, specialists and floor brokers.
+&lt;sup>11These members are options market makers, specialists and floor brokers.
 See generally 15 U.S.C.
 78c(a)(3)(A).

-a Trading Floor do not contravene or limit such rules or the ability of the Exchange, NYSE or NYSE American to surveil for compliance with such rules, including without limitation NYSE Rules 36 (Communications Between Exchange and Members Offices), 98 (Operation of a DMM Unit), and 104 (Dealings and Responsibilities of DMMs).
-All Exchange, NYSE or NYSE American rules would continue to apply, including any rules regarding limitations on the use of electronic communications from or to the Trading Floor.
+relevant Trading Floor.
+The proposed connections from the MDC to a Trading Floor do not contravene or limit such rules or the ability of the Exchange, NYSE American or NYSE Arca to surveil for compliance with such rules, including without limitation NYSE Rules 36 (Communications Between Exchange and Members Offices), 98 (Operation of a DMM Unit), and 104 (Dealings and Responsibilities of DMMs).
+All Exchange, NYSE American or NYSE Arca rules would continue to apply, including any rules regarding limitations on the use of electronic communications from or to the Trading Floor.

-All TF Connections must be authorized by both parties to the

-connection before FIDS will establish a connection.
+All TF Connections must be authorized by both parties to the connection before FIDS will establish a connection.
 Establishing a User's TF Connection will not give FIDS or the Exchange any right to use the relevant exchange's system.
 A TF Connection will not provide direct access or order entry to the Exchange's execution system, and a User's TF Connection will not be through the Exchange's execution system.